d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/bahdanau-attention.md

-In a separate but related challenge of handwriting generation for a given text sequence, Alex Graves designed a differentiable attention model to align text characters with the much longer pen trace, where the alignment moves only in one direction :cite:`Graves.2013`.
+In a separate but related challenge of handwriting generation for a given text sequence, :citet:`Graves.2013` designed a differentiable attention model to align text characters with the much longer pen trace, where the alignment moves only in one direction.
-Inspired by the idea of learning to align,
-Bahdanau et al. proposed a differentiable attention model without the severe unidirectional alignment limitation :cite:`Bahdanau.Cho.Bengio.2014`.
+Inspired by the idea of learning to align, :citet:`Bahdanau.Cho.Bengio.2014` proposed a differentiable attention model without the severe unidirectional alignment limitation.
 When predicting a token,
 if not all the input tokens are relevant, the model aligns (or attends)